Unordered Multimap Max Load Factor Function In C++ - C++ Programming Tutorial

 Example

-The function receives a single necessary parameter, N, that indicates the load factor to be set.
-This N represents the container's maximum load factor.
+The function takes in a single mandatory parameter, N, which specifies the load factor to be assigned.
+This value N signifies the maximum load factor of the container.

 Return Value: Nothing is returned by the function